 Wicklow, deservingly gains the title “Garden of Ireland”.
 The Wicklow Way, Ireland, offers its visitors everything, from a wild and scenic mountain landscape made up of domed heather clad mountains, to deep wooded glens, meandering streams, waterfalls and tranquil lakes.
 Wicklow Way's finest jewel is Glendalough, situated in the centre of the county, and home to one of the finest Monastic Ruined Cities that you will find anywhere in Europe.
 The settlement was originally founded by St. Kevin, who is said to have built his first church on the west coast of Anglesey near Aberffraw (Eglwys Cwyfan Church out in the sea), before moving to Glendalough.
 Hence, one of many Anglesey and Irish links!

 Walking holidays on Anglesey and Wicklow

-DAY 1 Arrival to Bangor (North Wales).
-Meet and greet and transfer to first night's accommodation on the Isle of Anglesey in the south of the island, probably in the Llanfairpwllgwyngyll area.
+DAY 1: Own Arrival in Anglesey (North Wales).
+Meet and greet at your first night's accommodation on the Isle of Anglesey in the south of the island, probably in the Llanfairpwllgwyngyll area.